 One of my key interests at the moment is going against the grain again, I don’t believe that our earliest ancestors in the UK where indeed hunter-gatherers as we have been told, there is enough evidence to say that they set up homesteads and farmed, be it fishing, farming or even just building things.
 I believe we have been hoodwinked.

-Marcus, has been involved in Internet applications since the dawn of time, he has a massive interest in Scifi and fantasy novels, cooking, Amateur Radio and the Weather as well as many other subjects.
+He has a massive interest in Scifi and fantasy novels, cooking, Amateur Radio and the Weather as well as many other subjects.
 Marcus has a Doctorate in Musicology, and is a lifetime scholar.
 If Marcus doesn't know the answer he will definitely find it!